Undergraduate Course: Gandhi and Popular Movements in India 1915-1950 (HIST10092)

 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework, an understanding and critical perspective on the history of the Indian independence movement, relevant comparisons with nationalist movements elsewhere in the world, and a practical awareness of cultural differences;
+- Demonstrate, by way of coursework and examination as required, an understanding and critical perspective on the history of the Indian independence movement, relevant comparisons with nationalist movements elsewhere in the world, and a practical awareness of cultural differences

-- Demonstrate, by way of coursework and class presentations as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;
+- Demonstrate, by way of coursework, class presentations and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.